DnCraptor/murmulator-os/README.md

 # ZX Murmulator OS tips
 ZX Murmulator OS (M-OS to make it short) has no specific levels of execution like kernel and application.
 All code parts (kernel/application) executes on the same level (like it was in good old DOS).<br/>
 <br/>
-M-OS uses a micro-kernel architecture, it means we have no separate kernel modules, all kernel related code is precompiled, prelinked and preinstalled on hardware.
+M-OS uses a mono-kernel architecture, it means we have no separate kernel modules, all kernel related code is precompiled, prelinked and preinstalled on hardware.
 Only application level code is replaceable while kernel is working.<br/>
 <br/>
 M-OS is based on FreeRTOS port for RP2040 (Base version: FreeRTOSv202212.01.
 Examples used: https://github.com/FreeRTOS/FreeRTOS-Community-Supported-Demos/tree/3d475bddf7ac8af425da67cdaa2485e90a57a881/CORTEX_M0%2B_RP2040) which is running on core#0 of the RP2040.
 No SPI support for now.
-Time slice used by FreeRTOS = 1ms.<br/>
+System time slice (tick) used by FreeRTOS = 1ms.<br/>
 <br/>
 M-OS manages access to<br/>
  - SRAM (256+4+4KB installed on RP2040),<br/>